“Children, obey your parents in all things, for this is well pleasing to the Lord.”

 “make you complete in every good work to do His will, working in you what is well pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.
 Amen.”

-If you really want to please the Lord, obey your parents.
-This is one of the few places in Scripture that the Bible states something as pleasing the Lord.
+If you want to please the Lord, obey your parents.
+This is one of the few places in Scripture where the Bible states something as pleasing the Lord.

 One reason obedience pleases the Lord is that parental authority gives security to the child.
-If a child does as he likes, there is no security in that.
-If a child does as he ought, that brings the security he needs.
+If children do as they like, they will find themselves insecure.
+If they do as they ought, that brings the protection they need.
 We are free from disease when we obey the laws of health.
 We cannot expect mental health if we violate the laws of mental hygiene.
 Authority serves the young person’s best interests.
 Mastery of self is possible only through yielding to authority.

 Children should grow progressively out from under the absolute authority of their parents if the home is healthy.
-As a baby, the child should be under the parent’s absolute authority because the child has no capacity for decision making.
-As the child gains some understanding of the laws of life, the parent gives away some authority.
-Later as the child learns to independently apply these laws as managed by himself, the parent gives more authority to the young person.
+As a baby, the child should be under the parent’s absolute jurisdiction because the child has no capacity for decision-making.
+As the child gains some understanding of the laws of life, the parent gives away some jurisdiction.
+Later as a teen learns to apply these laws managed by himself independently, the parent gives more authority to the teen.

 Obedience to parents is a commendable ideal to God.